Welcome to PWS 180

 Course structure

-I am structuring this class as an open learning environment that is accessible to BYU students for credit and anyone with an internet connection for learning.
-There will be live class sessions on Mondays and Fridays (10-10:50 MST), which you can access via the Zoom link in the syllabus.
+This class is an open learning environment that is accessible to BYU students for credit and anyone with an internet connection for learning.
+There will be live class sessions on Tuesdays and Thursdays (9:30-10:45 MST).
 For those enrolled in the course through BYU, you will use Learning Suite (BYU's learning managements software) to submit assignments.
-If other participants wish to submit and receive feedback on assignments, I encourage you to organize among yourselves on Slack or the Google group (details below).
+If other participants wish to submit and receive feedback on assignments, I encourage you to organize among yourselves on Teams (details in the syllabus linked at the top of the page).

-To allow all participants to stay up to speed, I will make announcements via both Learning Suite and a Google Group (all links are in the syllabus).
-I also have created a Slack channel, which allows greater two-way communication (you can post resources and questions for all participants) and multiple settings for notification type and frequency.
-As we work through the five sections listed below, I will add recorded materials, readings, and activities for each week to the Section web page (click on the picture or "More" button to access each page).
+To allow all participants to stay up to speed, I will make announcements via Teams, which allows greater two-way communication (you can post resources and questions for all participants) and multiple settings for notification type and frequency.
+As we work through the four sections listed below, I will add recorded materials, readings, and activities for each week to the Section web pages (click on the picture or "More" button to access each page).

 Values and perspectives